-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I) REL300(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)

 The Lutheran Heritage

 This course tracks the development and influence of the Lutheran movement from its origins to its diverse expressions in the 21st century.
 A cast of characters (from Bach to Bonhoeffer) and controversies (fate and freedom, faith and works, church and politics, and more) highlight the course topics.
 Overall, students will be equipped and challenged to assess Lutheranism's contributions to the Christian movement in light of other faith (and non-faith) traditions.